tikv/community/committee/README.md

 ## Members

 Membership of the PMC is by invitation from the existing PMC members.
-Given that PingCAP has built and supported this project in the first place, they reserve the right to appoint and form the first committee for a period of first year from the time this document becomes effective.
+For the first formation of the committee our maintainers nominated a group of people who had great impact or influence on the project, including some members from PingCAP who founded TiKV.

 The current PMC members are: